wpsharks/s2member/readme.txt

 Here's a [quick-start video](https://www.youtube.com/watch?v=qlKn-I-0W6U) for a simple basic setup to get you started.

-= See Also (s2Member.com) =
+= See also =

 [Detailed installation/upgrade instructions](http://s2member.com/installation/).

 = Is s2Member compatible with Multisite Networking? =

-Yes, s2Member Pro for Unlimited Sites is compatible with Multisite Networking.
-After you enable Multisite Networking, with s2Member Framework and Pro enabled, navigate to `s2Member → Multisite (Config)` in the Dashboard on your Main Site.
+Yes, requires s2Member Pro for Unlimited Sites.
+After you enable Multisite Networking, with s2Member Framework and Pro active, navigate to `s2Member → Multisite (Config)` in the Dashboard on your Main Site.

 == Screenshots ==